 We recognise the need not only to respond to and manage incidents of bullying effectively, but also to actively seek to prevent the occurrence of bullying.
 We aim to promote our 3 school rules of Ready, Respectful and Safe in relation to the constructive management of peer relationships and co-operative behaviours.
-We actively promote the safeguarding of children through our Personal Development curriculum and the school rules.
+We actively promote the safeguarding of children through our Personal Development curriculum.